gcp-development/web-application/README.md

 ![image](https://user-images.githubusercontent.com/76512851/229341361-4f42dd57-91ac-46a1-bc85-fb75a55921f5.png)

 For this example we are using the DHT to map a data identifier to a peer; this is a "Provider records" type of key-value pairing.
 It's used to find and advertise content.
-There are other two main types, "IPNS records" (map an IPNS key to a IPNS record) and "Peer records" (map a PeerId to a set of multi addresses at which the peer may be reach)
+There are other two main types, "IPNS records" (map an IPNS key to a IPNS record) and "Peer records" (map a Peer Id to a set of multi addresses at which the peer may be reach)

 Most of the DHTs implementations support the following 3 basic functions: